cwendorf/EASI/docs/Functions/EASI-package.md

 ### Description

-`EASI` implements features of estimation statistics (or the "new statistics").
-Primary functions calculate, test, and plot confidence intervals for between- and within-subjects single-factor, factorial, and mixed designs.
-They can take either raw data or summary statistics as input.
-Additional functions calculate the standardized effect sizes and statistical significance tests associated with comparions among the groups and variables.
+`EASI` implements features of estimation statistics.
+Its primary functions calculate, test, and plot confidence intervals for means, mean differences, and mean contrasts for between- and within-subjects single-factor, factorial, and mixed designs.
+Additional functions calculate the standardized effect sizes and statistical significance tests associated with comparisons among the groups and variables.
+The functions can take either raw data or summary statistics as input.

 ### Details